van-ibm/watsonworkspace-bot/README.md

 ## Bot Paths
 The Bot Framework runs on [Express](http://expressjs.com).
 By creating a bot, several paths will be mounted on Express to handle webhooks and OAuth.

 The bot's root path is `/<appId>` where `appId` corresponds to your application's ID you received upon registration with Watson Work Services.
 For example, https://myapp.mybluemix.net`/1023c56a-6751-4f70-8331-ad1cfc5ee800`.
-This is also the path that is used for webhooks in the *Listen to Events* page on [Watson Work Services](https://developer.watsonwork.ibm.com/apps).
+The path that is used for webhooks in the *Listen to Events* page on [Watson Work Services](https://developer.watsonwork.ibm.com/apps) is https://myapp.mybluemix.net`/1023c56a-6751-4f70-8331-ad1cfc5ee800/*webhook*.

 Two mounts are provided for OAuth: `/<appId>/oauth` and `/<appId>/callback`.
 These respectively handle triggering the OAuth flow and the resulting callback from Watson Work Services.
 To utilize OAuth, you must update the *Run as a User* page from your app on [Watson Work Services](https://developer.watsonwork.ibm.com/apps) page.
 An example *OAuth2 redirect URI* is `https://myapp.mybluemix.net/1023c56a-6751-4f70-8331-ad1cfc5ee800/callback`.
 To trigger the OAuth flow, redirect the user's browser to `https://myapp.mybluemix.net/1023c56a-6751-4f70-8331-ad1cfc5ee800/oauth`.